 The precise traffic patterns associated with DDoS attacks can vary.
-They may not start off at full-blast, with some criminals choosing to send a series of unusual requests to test the waters before launching a full botnet army.
+They may not start off at full blast, with some criminals choosing to send a series of unusual requests to test the waters before launching a full botnet army.

 If your organization lacks ongoing traffic analysis or any other kind of data-driven baseline for what's "normal" it can be impossible to identify the first minutes of a DDoS attack, data exfiltration, or other massive security risks.

-Utilizing flow sampling tools or analytics applications is certainly better than no traffic monitoring, however, tools which enable real-time processing of traffic and network activity will enable you to respond more quickly to any threat.
+Utilizing flow sampling tools or analytics applications is certainly better than no traffic monitoring, however, tools that enable real-time processing of traffic and network activity will enable you to respond more quickly to any threat.

 Don't Gamble with Bandwidth

 Using the minimum amount of necessary bandwidth your organization needs is a risk across the board when it comes to security and business continuity.
-Symptoms of bare-minimum or under-provisioning can include productivity losses, telecommunications woes, and extreme vulnerability to DDoS attacks.
+Symptoms of bare minimum or under-provisioning can include productivity losses, telecommunications woes, and extreme vulnerability to DDoS attacks.